lukamiletic95/papers/Trees clustering.md

 Observe that in this case, upward gossiping is also required when the sender is from another cluster.
 The check is performed by a call to *isFromAnotherCluster()* function, which could, for example, check if the sender's IP address belongs to the receiver's cluster.

 Also, a new node local variable is added - *Node intraclusterLink*.
-Since intercluster links are unidirectional, it is assumed that this variable is set for a node which can
+Since intercluster links are unidirectional, it is assumed that this variable is set only for a node which can send a message to another cluster.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgzODU1ODU4OSwtMTg3NzQ5NDcxOCwtNT
+eyJoaXN0b3J5IjpbLTkzNzcxMjA4NSwtMTg3NzQ5NDcxOCwtNT
 E1NzM4ODUyLDEzOTY0OTkyMTQsLTYxOTg4ODc1MCwxMzc5MzU5
 MTU4LDIwNjgzNTM1MjYsLTEyNzY5MjM4ODMsNjMxNjIwNTA4XX
 0=